New Product Management Club at Berkeley Haas gears up for first conference

 The Rumi team nabbed first place at the 2023 UC LAUNCH competition.
 Photo: Brittany Hosea-Small

 The Berkeley Haas Entrepreneurship Program (BHEP) and the UC LAUNCH accelerator program were crucial to our startup’s progress.
-They connected us with top mentors, provided valuable exposure, helped us secure grants and small angel investments, and introduced us to our very first outside investors.
+They connected us with top mentors, provided valuable exposure, helped us secure grants and small angel investments, and introduced us to our very first outside investors, Underdog Labs, who are very supportive.
 The team at LAUNCH, especially BHEP executive director Rhonda Shrader, our mentor, Jed Katz, MBA 96, and Mohammad Naqvi, MBA 24, were incredibly helpful and supportive.
 To date, we’ve raised $450,000 finished first in UC Launch’s 2023 startup cohort, and have been featured in Forbes.

 What’s the long-term vision for Rumi?